AML Risk Scoring: Understanding the Essence

 • Customer portfolio

-The same AML risk scoring methodology that is used for scoring retail customers cannot be used for corporate customers/legal entities.
+The AML risk scoring methodology used for scoring retail customers cannot apply to corporate customers/legal entities.

 • Risk appetite

-If the bank has been in the country for many decades, it is likely to have a large proportion of lower-risk customers, so it makes sense for it to have a lower risk appetite.
+Imagine that the bank has been present in the country for many decades.
+It is likely to have a large proportion of low-risk customers.
+Therefore it makes sense for it to have a lower risk appetite.
 However, smaller institutions tend to have a higher risk appetite, so they can expand and survive in such an environment.

 When assessing the risk of money laundering, terrorist financing and other crimes, the organization’s AML risk scoring methodology must also take into account the following four factors:

-Once the risk factors in all four categories have been identified, it is time to create the risk spectrum for the available scenarios and determine what level of risk they represent.
+Once identifying the risk factors in all four categories, it’s time to create the risk spectrum for available scenarios and determine their risk level.
 For example, if the customer is a domestic PEP who lives and works in the same country, does this customer pose a higher ML/TF (or more specifically, bribery and corruption) risk than an international PEP who travels to different countries and regions?

 What about cash withdrawals?
 Imagine an elderly client who has survived multiple currencies being used in the country during his lifetime, and many local banks going bankrupt.
 Do these events play a role in the way such a population currently manages their finances?
 Does an elderly person have the right not to fully trust the current banking system and withdraw 100 or 200 euros each month simply because he prefers to buy food at the farmers’ market and leave tips in cash rather than with a card?
 Does this customer pose the same ML/TF risk as someone who runs a small construction business and wants to withdraw €10,000 a month?
 Should they be placed in the same customer risk bucket?

-The final step is to assign appropriate weights/scores to these risk factors and combine them into a single overall risk score.
+The final step is to assign appropriate weights/scores to these risk factors.
+And combine them into a single overall AML risk score.

 But why is this important?
 Some risk factors are more important than others, so they should receive a larger share of the score.
-If the weights are not properly balanced, it could attract unwanted attention from regulators and expose the organization to fines for artificially lowering the risk level of the customer and forcing higher risk customers to undergo the EDD process.
+Improperly balanced weights could attract unwanted attention from regulators.
+And expose the organization to fines for artificially lowering the risk level of the customer and forcing higher risk customers to undergo the EDD process.
 Let’s look at how these weights can affect the same scores and the overall risk rating.

 Rating system